Anthropology

 Attributes: Social Science

 This course provides the theory, methods, and techniques for forensic identification of human skeletal remains, including estimation of sex, age-at-death, stature, population affinities and features of personal biology.
-The laboratory component of this course, where students work with actual human skeletal remains, is a major component.
+This is a hands-on practicum course, where students gain experience working ethically with both real and replica human skeletal remains.

 PR/CR: A minimum grade of C is required unless otherwise indicated.